tomhendra/courses/15-fem-professional/2-deep-javascript-foundations-v3/README.md

 - There are a number of them but `NaN` and `isNaN` crop up most often.
 - Stands for **N**ot **A** **N**umber and comes from the IEEE 754 spec, which is a set of technical standards for how numbers are represented.
 - Essentially `NaN` doesn't mean "Not A Number" it is a sentinel value that represents an invalid number.
-- `0` is not the way to represent absence of valid numeric value.
+- `0` is not the way to represent the absence of a valid numeric value.
 - `NaN` with any other mathematical operation is always `NaN`.
 - The type of `NaN` is `number` but is an invalid number.
-- If you're designing a system and somebody expects to get a number and you want to signal to them there is valid number to give, there is only one value that makes any sense as all: you should return the `NaN`.
+- If you're designing a system and somebody expects to get a number and you want to signal to them that there is no valid number to give, there is only one value that makes any sense as all: you should return the `NaN`.

 ```js
 var myAge = Number("0o46"); // 38